Charles Emmerson (historian)

 Charles Emmerson (born 1976) is a British-Australian historian.
 He was born in Melbourne and grew up in London.
 He studied Modern History at Oxford University, and pursued postgraduate studies at the Institut d'Etudes Politiques in Paris.
 He has worked for the International Crisis Group, the World Economic Forum, the Financial Times, and Chatham House, where he is currently a senior research fellow.
-He has written two well-received books: The Future History of the Arctic (2010) and 1913: The World Before the Great War (2013).
+He has written three well-received books: The Future History of the Arctic (2010), 1913: The World Before the Great War (2013) and Crucible: The Long End of the Great War and the Birth of a New World, 1917-1924 (2019).
 Emmerson has also contributed to programmes on BBC Radio 3.